hpi-schul-cloud/nuxt-client/docs/1-Tutorials/WritingTests/UnitTests.md

 - **confidence**: to refactor your code
 - **higher code quality**: as you review your code and identify problems when writing tests
-- **well documented code**: as a test describes how your code works
+- **well documented code**: as your tests describe how your code works

 and by that to: